Announcements: National History Day 2017

-A strong emphasis should be placed on the important and enduring ideas, events and people that now affect students' lives, and will serve as a foundation for the future.
-Students should recognize their roles, particularly as related to the living history of the United States.
+Social Studies curriculum puts a strong emphasis on important and enduring ideas, events, and people that now affect students’ lives and serve as a foundation for the future.
+As students learn the curriculum, they should recognize their roles as related to the living history of the United States.